Bowmanville High School 49 Liberty Street North, Bowmanville, ON L1C 2L8

 Bowmanville High School will strive to provide a positive, caring, and respectful environment with equal opportunity for all students to acquire the academic and personal skills necessary to learn, communicate, problem solve, and adapt to our changing world.

-The dedicated staff at BHS provide a program which includes a wide variety of sports teams, bands, choirs, a major theatrical production, a dance recital, music concerts, charitable donations and a variety of optional field trips.
+In addition to our diverse academic program, BHS offers a wide variety of sports teams, bands, choirs, a major theatrical production, a dance recital, music concerts, charitable donations and a variety of optional field trips.

 Bowmanville High School is a composite school offering diversified academic and technological programs for grades 9 through 12 that include; French Immersion, Special Education, and a strong arts program including dance, music, visual and theatre arts.
 Our school’s Code of Conduct is developed with staff, student and parent collaboration and it ensures that staff and students work and learn in a safe and secure environment.

 The staff work collaboratively to provide balanced, integrated programs in which students are given constant opportunities to improve skills, to enhance self-esteem, and to build confidence.